 Insurance Coverage

 CRES Real Estate Errors & Omissions (E&O) Insurance covers Lockbox damage right up to your policy limit.
 It also gives you protection for other real estate risks you face every day in your business, including lawsuits if a client sues you.
 You can customize your policy to suit your business.
-And CRES E&O + ClaimPrevent policies also include free Legal Advisory Services available 7 days a week, so you can get legal assistance before a claim arises.
+And CRES E&O + ClaimPrevent policies also include pre-claim Legal Advisory Services, so you can get legal assistance before a claim arises.
 With more than 20 years’ experience working with real estate professionals, CRES has got you covered.

 To find out more about CRES Insurance or to obtain a quote, contact the team at CRES on 800.880.2747.